 }Editor note: 802.18 has removed references to the what 5GAA stated (see deletion in section 6 below), as it was viewed as not being a good source of technical information.
 Therefore, it may be desirable to remove the references to what 5GAA stated, the first paragraph in this section.
 However, this paragraph basically states the 5GAA did not provide accurate information.
 This may be more suitable to be a reply comment, if this narrative is provided in response to this NPRM.
 If the first paragraph is deleted, then the second paragraph should be edited as follows: “On the contrary, DSRC enables” should be changed to “DSRC can enable low cost and complexity”, “significantly lower cost and complexity” should be deleted, and the section title should change to: “5.2 On the suitability of DSRC for Vehicle-to-Pedestrian Communications (V2P).

 Comments on “… on available technical studies on C–V2X that could inform its consideration of C–V2X, including any recent studies that provide information about how C–V2X would operate in the 5.9 GHz band.”
-[2], paragraph 12\
+[2], paragraph 12.

 }14feb: should find another question on how we can promote 802.11p/bd and how they are designed for this.